Russia and Ukraine extend grain deal to help world's poor - ExBulletin

 Russia and Ukraine extend grain deal to help world’s poor

-KYIV, Ukraine Turkish President Recep Tayyip Erdogan and Ukrainian officials said Saturday that an unprecedented wartime deal that allows grain to flow from Ukraine to countries in Africa, the Middle East and asia where hunger is a growing threat and high food prices are pushing more people into poverty has expanded.
+KYIV, Ukraine An unprecedented wartime deal that allowed grain to flow from Ukraine to countries in Africa, the Middle East and Asia where hunger is a growing threat and high food prices pushing more and more people into poverty was extended just before its expiry date, officials said. said Saturday.

-Ukrainian Deputy Prime Minister Oleksandr Kubrakov tweeted that the deal had been extended for 120 days, but Erdogan did not confirm the length.
-Ukraine, Turkey and the United Nations had pushed for a 120-day extension while Russia wanted to renew for 60 days.
+Ukrainian Deputy Prime Minister Oleksandr Kubrakov tweeted on Saturday that the deal would remain in place for the longer four-month period.
+Russian Foreign Ministry spokeswoman Maria Zakharova told Russian news agency Tass that Moscow had agreed to extend the deal for 60 days.

-This is the second renewal of separate agreements Ukraine and Russia have signed with the United Nations and Turkey to allow food to leave the Black Sea region after Russia invaded its neighbor there. over a year old.
-The warring nations are the world’s two main suppliers of wheat, barley, sunflower oil and other affordable foodstuffs that developing countries depend on.
+Russia has complained that shipments of its fertilizers that its deal with Turkey and the UN was supposed to facilitate are not reaching global markets, a problem for Moscow since the new law took effect. agreement in August.
+It was nevertheless renewed in November for four additional months.

 The crisis has left an estimated 345 million people facing food insecurity, according to the United Nations World Food Programme.

-The Black Sea Grain Initiative has helped by allowing 24 million metric tons of grain to leave Ukrainian ports, with 55% of shipments going to developing countries, according to the UN.
+Food prices have fallen for 11 consecutive months, but food was already expensive before the war due to the most devastating droughts from the Americas to the Middle East in the Horn of Africa, with thousands dying in Somalia.
+Poorer countries that rely on imported food priced in dollars spend more as their currency weakens.

 The accords have also suffered setbacks since they were brokered by the UN and Turkey: Russia briefly withdrew in November before joining and extending the deal.
-Over the past few months, inspections to ensure that ships are carrying only grain and not weapons have slow motion.
+In recent months, inspections to ensure ships are carrying only grain and not weapons have slowed.

-This has contributed to backlogs of vessels waiting in Turkish waters and a recent decrease in grain quantity get out of Ukraine.
+This has contributed to backlogs of vessels waiting in Turkish waters and a recent drop in the amount of grain leaving Ukraine.

 Ukrainian officials and some US officials have blamed Russia for the slowdowns, which the country denies.

-According to Refinitiv, Russian wheat shipments hit or near record highs in November, December and January, rising 24% from the same three months a year earlier.
-He estimated that Russia will export 44 million tons of wheat in 2022-2023.
+According to Refinitiv, Russian wheat shipments hit or near record highs in November, December and January, up 24% from the same three months a year earlier.
+It is estimated that Russia will export 44 million tons of wheat in 2022-2023.

+Andrew Wilks in Istanbul, Elise Morton in London and Julie Walker in New York contributed to this report.

 |